vertesy/Stringendo/README.md

 # Stringendo - a string parsing library

 String parsing functionalites for generating plotnames, filenames and path.
-Used by [Stringendo](https://github.com/vertesy/Stringendo) and [ggExpress](https://github.com/vertesy/ggExpress).
+Used by most of my other packages, including [CodeAndRoll2](https://github.com/vertesy/CodeAndRoll2) and [ggExpress](https://github.com/vertesy/ggExpress).
-Complements the new [CodeAndRoll2](https://github.com/vertesy/CodeAndRoll2).
 Many functionalities were part of the formerly used [CodeAndRoll (v1)](https://github.com/vertesy/CodeAndRoll).